 A subtrope of this is the atheist who's plucked out of the normal world and forced to acknowledge the existence of the supernatural, usually only accepting it after something wildly impossible is done to them (like being turned into a dragon and back in C. S. Lewis' The Voyage of the Dawn Treader or having the flesh burned off his bones and regrown in Niven and Pournelle's Inferno) (even then, it took a long time for the protagonist to drop the idea that it was a theme park for sadistic sufficiently advanced aliens).

-Don't confuse this with the Nay Theist, who knows supernatural forces exist, but thinks they should mind their own business and leave mortals alone.
-And for those who haven't figured it out, the name comes from the once-common belief that the Earth was flat instead of spherical.
+Don't confuse this with the Nay-Theist, who knows supernatural forces exist, but thinks they should mind their own business and leave mortals alone.
+The trope name comes from the once-common belief that the Earth was flat instead of spherical.note …which some people still believe today.

 open/close all folders